Kotlin/kotlin-by-example/_examples/ThisExtensionFunc.md

 ```

-1. Class that allows to be inheritable.
-Note: Any is inherted by default
+1. A class that allows inheritance.
+Note: **Any** is inherited from by default
 2. Initializer block, with some code
 3. Derived class definition
-4. Instance creation, with inherited behaviour
+4. Instance creation, with inherited behavior

-But in Kotlin, with **extension functions** you have another way to extend class functionalities: just declare a new *fun* on the base class, no need to define another (derived) class and generate its instance.
+But in Kotlin, with **extension functions** you have another way to extend class functionalities: simply declare a new fun on the base class, there is no need to define another (derived) class and generate its instance.

-In this example, you can see how it's easy to declare an extension and, with keyword **this**, access the object, called *receiver*:
+In this example, you can see how easy it is to declare an extension and, with keyword **this**, access the object, called receiver:

 ```kotlin
 fun MutableMap<String, Int>.filterGoldenBallWon(rate: Int){    //1